olgabot/olgabot.github.io-source-deprecated/content/2015-04-12-codeneuro-nyc.md

 <blockquote class="twitter-tweet" lang="en"><p>Picture of <a href="https://twitter.com/hashtag/realTimeData?src=hash">#realTimeData</a> including mine <a href="https://twitter.com/hashtag/codeNeuro?src=hash">#codeNeuro</a> <a href="http://t.co/VCIfFlFHTK">pic.twitter.com/VCIfFlFHTK</a></p>&mdash; aybuke turker (@aybuketurker) <a href="https://twitter.com/aybuketurker/status/586678871942111232">April 10, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **Optogenetics**.
-This was a really interesting talk which uses [optogenetics](http://en.wikipedia.org/wiki/Optogenetics), which is a way that you can control the brain with light.
+This was a really interesting talk about [optogenetics](http://en.wikipedia.org/wiki/Optogenetics), which is a way that you can control the brain with light.
 Researchers genetically insert [rhodopsin](http://en.wikipedia.org/wiki/Rhodopsin), which is the light-sensitive protein that makes our eyes work, into neurons, which then makes them light sensitive.
 As a result, you can then turn specific neurons on and off with light!
 This talk used both this tool of optogenetics to stimulate/inhibit specific neurons, and calcium imaging to record their responses.

 <blockquote class="twitter-tweet" lang="en"><p>A. Packer shows some amazing tools to simultaneously record + stimulate ensembles of neurons with <a href="https://twitter.com/hashtag/CaImaging?src=hash">#CaImaging</a> and <a href="https://twitter.com/hashtag/optogenetics?src=hash">#optogenetics</a>. <a href="https://twitter.com/hashtag/codeneuro?src=hash">#codeneuro</a></p>&mdash; Felipe Gerhard (@neuroflips) <a href="https://twitter.com/neuroflips/status/586685623068717056">April 11, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>